 - (2) COMPLAINT.
 In an action in rem the complaint must: - (a) be verified; - (b) describe with reasonable particularity the property that is the subject of the action; and - (c) state that the property is within the district or will be within the district while the action is pending. - (3) JUDICIAL AUTHORIZATION AND PROCESS. - (a) Arrest Warrant. - (i) The court must review the complaint and any supporting papers.
 If the conditions for an in rem action appear to exist, the court must issue an order directing the clerk to issue a warrant for the arrest of the vessel or other property that is the subject of the action. - (ii) If the plaintiff or the plaintiff's attorney certifies that exigent circumstances make court review impracticable, the clerk must promptly issue a summons and a warrant for the arrest of the vessel or other property that is the subject of the action.
 The plaintiff has the burden in any post-arrest hearing under Rule E(4)(f) to show that exigent circumstances existed. - (b) Service. - (i) If the property that is the subject of the action is a vessel or tangible property on board a vessel, the warrant and any supplemental process must be delivered to the marshal for service. - (ii) If the property that is the subject of the action is other property, tangible or intangible, the warrant and any supplemental process must be delivered to a person or organization authorized to enforce it, who may be: (A) a marshal; (B) someone under contract with the United States; (C) someone specially appointed by the court for that purpose; or, (D) in an action brought by the United States, any officer or employee of the United States. - (c) Deposit in Court.
 If the property that is the subject of the action consists in whole or in part of freight, the proceeds of property sold, or other intangible property, the clerk must issue-in addition to the warrant-a summons directing any person controlling the property to show cause why it should not be deposited in court to abide the judgment. - (d) Supplemental Process.
 The clerk may upon application issue supplemental process to enforce the court's order without further court order. - (4) NOTICE.
 No notice other than execution of process is required when the property that is the subject of the action has been released under Rule E(5).
-If the property is not released within 10 days after execution, the plaintiff must promptly-or within the time that the court allows-give public notice of the action and arrest in a newspaper designated by court order and having general circulation in the district, but publication may be terminated if the property is released before publication is completed.
+If the property is not released within 14 days after execution, the plaintiff must promptly-or within the time that the court allows-give public notice of the action and arrest in a newspaper designated by court order and having general circulation in the district, but publication may be terminated if the property is released before publication is completed.
 The notice must specify the time under Rule C(6) to file a statement of interest in or right against the seized property and to answer.
-This rule does not affect the notice requirements in an action to foreclose a preferred ship mortgage under 46 U.S.C. §§ 31301 et seq., as amended.